BaseMax/ushell/README.md

 **ubash** is a simple implementation of a shell in C. It demonstrates the basics of how a shell works.
 It's how you can write a `shell` using **100 line** of code!

+— Richard Feynman: What I cannot create, I do not understand.

 ---------

 # Max Base